ericbeland/enhanced_errors/README.md

 RSpec.configure do |config|

-  # Along with the requires, add this to your RSpec config to enhance your RSpec output
+  # Add this config to RSpec to enhance your output
-  # Consider driving the config with an environment variable like this to make it configurable per-user or run
+  # Consider driving the config with an environment variable to make it configurable per-user or run:
   # if ENV['enhanced_errors'] == 'true'
       config.before(:example) do |_example|
         EnhancedErrors.start_rspec_binding_capture